bridgecrew-perf6/mauton-api-deployment/README.md

 ### Step 4 - Create a postgresql DB in Heroku
 * Login Heroku
 * Select Data > Select Postgresql > Install Heroku Postgres
-* Choose App to provision to your Heroku API
+* Choose App to provision to your Heroku API (after this, your DB will connect to your API)

 ### Step 5 - run script to add Table in your DB
 * Login Heroku
-* Select Data > Check Credentials of Your Heroku Postgresql DB
+* Select Data > get Credentials of Your Heroku Postgresql DB
-* Connect your DB in DBeaver
+* Connect your DB with the Credentials in DBeaver (you can connect your DB via different IDE or client)
-* run the [SQL](https://github.com/ikhvjs/mauton-api-deployment/blob/main/mauton-api-sql) in your DB
+* run the [SQL](https://github.com/ikhvjs/mauton-api-deployment/blob/main/mauton-api-sql.sql) in your DB

 ### Step 6 - Add your Environment Variable in Heroku Dashboard
 * Login Heroku